Rotary Foundation is about helping Rotarians to do good in the world. It is:

 - Must actively involve Club Rotarians in both the fulfilling of the initial project and in its on-going success

-- Must adhere to one of the Areas of Focus listed below
+- Must adhere to one of the Areas of Focus listed above.

 - Must annually submit a report to the District Foundation Grants Officer by the applicant to illustrate either the success of the Grant Project OR its progress to date.
 This is required for audit purposes by RI Foundation.